 The Bank of America was formed on October 17, 1904, by Amadeo Giannini.
 It was initially known as the Bank of Italy.
 The bank is an American multinational banking and financial service company with its headquarters in Charlotte, North Carolina.
 It is ranked second in terms of the asset base behind JP Morgan Chase & Co.
-It currently boasts of an asset base of $ 2.185 trillion, and a net income of $15.89 billion.
 It has 5,100 banking outlets, 16,300 ATMs, and more than 150,939 employees.
-In 2010, the bank was accused by the federal government of defrauding state school and hospitals through illegal transactions of the municipal bond sale.
-In 2011, the bank conducted one of the largest retrenchment.
-It downsized its workforce by 36,000 people.
-In September 2013, the bank fully exited the Chinese sector by selling its stake in the China Construction Bank at an estimated $ 1.5 billion.

 Citigroup was founded on June 16, 1812.
 Citibank is the consumer division of the financial service multinational Citigroup with its headquarters in Manhattan, New York.
 In North America, Citibank has 983 branches.
-It provides standard banking transactions, market insurance, credit cards and online division which claims 15million users.
-It started ATM services in the 1970s and had 239,000 employees in 2015 and total asset base of $1.801 trillion.
-The bank experienced massive losses during the financial crisis and had to be rescued by the federal government.
-As of June 2012, the bank had the largest cash reserve of all the commercial banks in the US with $420 billion in surplus.
-In 2012, the bank failed a stress test used to determine the ability of financial institutions to withstand a financial crisis.
+It provides standard banking transactions, market insurance, credit cards and online division which claims 15 million users.

 Goldman Sachs Group was founded in 1869 by Marcus Goldman and Samuel Sachs.
-It has its headquarters in New York.
+It is headquartered in New York.
 The firm’s first investment was pioneering the use of commercial papers for investors and entrepreneurs.
-The company is one of the few financial institutions that made a profit during the financial crisis.
-In 2013, the bank collaborated with Deutsche Bank and led Apple’s largest corporate-bond deal.In 2015, the bank acquired General Electric Company.
-As at 2016, the bank had nearly 35,000 employees; its total assets amounted to $861 billion.
+As of 2016, the bank had nearly 35,000 employees; its total assets amounted to $916 billion.
 The company operates in Asia, Europe, and the Americas.

 The Largest Banks In The US